2020 December Update; 2019 September Original Post

 The widening of Brays Bayou as part of Project Brays has been completed by the Harris County Flood Control District (HCFCD) Fondren bridge.
 In the process, the existing hike and bike trail was torn out and almost all replaced with a concrete 10 feet wide trail by HCFCD.
 The Houston Parks Board (HPB) has added additional sections of the trail to ensure a continuous hike and bike trail on the south side of the bayou, except for the section still to be completed between 610 and Chimney Rock.
 In a few years, HPB plans to extend the trail on the north side of the bayou from Chimney Rock to Hillcroft (Bayou Greenways Brays Bayou #4502).

-Project Brays has replaced the trail on the north side from IH-610 to Chimney Rock which was taken out as a result of the bayou widening.
+Project Brays has replaced the trail on the north side from IH-610 to Chimney Rock which was taken out due to the bayou widening.
 The completion of Project Brays, including all the bridge work is planned for 2021.
-The bayou trail previously required walkers and bicyclists to cross South Rice Ave, Chimney Rock Rd, and HIllcroft Ave at the bridges in order to continue on the trail.
-These streets and bridges are prone to suffer from heavy traffic.
-HPB plans to add additional trail sections to pass under all three bridges as part of a new continuous south-side trail from Greenwillow to Fondren.
+The bayou trail previously required walkers and bicyclists to cross South Rice Ave, Chimney Rock Rd and Hillcroft Ave at the bridges in order to continue on the trail.
+These streets and bridges are prone to experience heavy traffic.
+HPB plans to add additional trail sections to pass under all three bridges on the south side as part of the Bayou Trail.
 Hence, trail users will have the option of continuing on the trail without needing to cross streets.

 NTTSW has long had safety concerns about the narrow walkways on Hillcroft, South Rice, and Chimney Rock bridges.
-Currently, the width of the walkways on all three bridges is 46 inches.
-This is too narrow for couples, mothers with strollers, children, and bicyclists.
-The danger for pedestrians is falling into the high traffic street or for bicyclists to fall over the low railing into the bayou.
+Originally, the width of the walkways on all three bridges was 46 inches.
+This was narrow for couples, mothers with strollers, children, and bicyclists.
+The danger for pedestrians was falling into the high traffic street or for bicyclists to fall over the low railing into the bayou.